threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 * Convert the Docker image to a Zero-OS FList
 * Deploy a micro VM with the FList on the ThreeFold Playground

+One important thing to have in mind is that when we create an FList, what we are doing is basically automating the required steps to deploy a given workload on the TFGrid.
+Usually, these steps would be done linearly by an individual deploying on a micro or a full VM.

+Once we've successfully created an FList, we thus have a very quick way to deploy a specific workload while always obtaining the same result.
+This is why it is highly recommended to test a given deployment on a full or micro VM before building an FList.

+For example, in the case of building a Nextcloud All-in-One FList, the prerequisite would be to successfully deploy a Nextcloud AIO instance on a full VM by executing each step sequentially.
+This specific example is documented in the Terraform section [Nextcloud All-in-One Guide](../../terraform/advanced/terraform_nextcloud_aio.md) of the System Administrators book.

 ***

 # Docker Image Creation